kakatcy/pro-mern-book/README.md

        - use the update API to save the changes made by users.
      - Update a Field
        - use the update API and added a button to change the Status of issues to Closed
+6. Delete
+     - Delete API
+       - implemented the Delete API and used a new collection to store all deleted issues.
+     - Delete an Issue
+       - added a delete button to delete an issue, which use the delete API.

 ## Chapter 9: React Router